-The Licking Heights Local School district is located approximately 20 minutes east of Columbus, providing residents with a small community in a semi rural environment close to our vibrant state capital.
+The Licking Heights Local School district is located approximately 20 minutes east of Columbus, providing residents with a rapidly growing diverse community.
 Licking Heights is one of the four fastest growing school districts in Ohio, and a leader in the area of academics.
 With a diverse student population speaking more than 30 languages, the district focuses on student learning and achievement while looking toward the future as it continues to be recognized as a leader in innovative best practice.

 The economic development outlook in the area is bright, and a large contributor to the student growth in our district.
 The diversity in our business development echoes the diversity in our schools.
 Most recently, companies like Facebook and American Electric Power (AEP) Ohio have opened expanded operational facilities within the district.